hex-cat-man/advent-of-code/README.md

-# Advent of Code 2023
+# Advent of Code

-Is this the year I try to solve these [Advent of Code] challenges?
-Or will I stop after the first day I remember its already December (like every Year)?
+My attempts at the yearly [Advent of Code] puzzles.
+Each year goes into its own branch (e.g. `2023`).

 [Advent of Code]: <https://adventofcode.com/>